45-Ekansh/45-Ekansh/README.md

-# Projects

 Welcome to my GitHub repository!
-This space is dedicated to showcasing my journey and projects in **Manual testing & Frontend Web Project** as I prepare for a professional career in quality assurance.
+This space is dedicated to showcasing my journey and projects in **Manual testing & Frontend Web Application** as I prepare for a professional career in quality assurance and Frontend Developer .

 ---